BioinfoSupport/genomes/README.md

-# Download already indexed genomes
+# Download an already indexed genomes

 Our genomes are available ready to use as `.tar.gz` archives on our S3 server.
 They can be downloaded and extracted by running the following command in a terminal: